mdger/UGNM_Instantmessaging/LAS2peer-Template-Project/doc/api_tom.md

 * __Update Group:__ Updates a group given its name
  	* __HHTP Method:__ PUT
-	* __Consumes:__ application/json; a JSON string in the following form `{'name':'name_val', 'founder':'founder_val', 'description':'description_val', 'imageLink':'imageLink_val'}` ('name'=The name of the group, 'founder'=The name of the founder of the group, 'description'=The description of the group, 'imageLink'=The link to the profile image of the group)
+	* __Consumes:__ application/json; a JSON string in the following form `{'name':'name_val', 'founder':'founder_val', 'description':'description_val', 'imageLink':'imageLink_val', 'member':['username':'username_val']}` ('name'=The name of the group, 'founder'=The name of the founder of the group, 'description'=The description of the group, 'imageLink'=The link to the profile image of the group)
 	* __Produces:__ -
 	* __Parameter:__ authorization header, path parameter 'name'
 	* __HTTP Status Codes:__